Blue Max Video Game

-At first glance, Blue Max looks like Zaxxon with a biplane.
-However, unlike Zaxxon it's a heck of a lot easier to control your plane (a Sopwith Camel) and I found that you could judge the height more easily using the shadow of the plane.
+At first glance, Blue Max looks rather like Zaxxon with a biplane.
+However, unlike Zaxxon, it's a heck of a lot easier to control your plane (a Sopwith Camel) and I found that you can judge the height more easily using the shadow of the plane.

 Blue Max was developed by Synapse Software for the Atari 8 bits and C64 and released in 1983.
 It was ported to the ZX Spectrum on the U.S. Gold label in 1984.
 You can see a review of all three versions in the video review above.
 A cartridge version for the XE video game system was also released.

 Later in 1984, Synapse was bought out by Broderbund Software due to financial troubles, apparently caused by Atari not paying a bil for 40,000 units of software.

 I really enjoyed playing this game (I was in my early teens at the time), and Blue Max was one of the most popular action games of 1983.
-The missions were uncomplicated but challenging, and you basically had to bomb ground targets and shoot at your airborne enemies.
-You could also also fly low and take part in strafing (air to ground attacks) and also fly under bridges - great fun!
+The missions are uncomplicated but challenging, and you basically have to bomb ground targets and shoot at your airborne enemies.
+You can also also fly low and take part in strafing (air to ground attacks) - great fun!

-Runways would appear from time to time (an L would appear on the status bar for a friendly runway) on which you could land, refuel/repair and take off again.
-You had just the one life, so it was vital not miss a runway when you were low on fuel or had taken a battering from enemy fire.
-Talking of which, your plane could take up to 4 flak hits, but would be destroyed by a fifth hit.
+Runways appear from time to time (an L would appear on the status bar for a friendly runway) on which you can land.
+Your plane automatically refuels, repair itself and reloads with bombs before you take off again.
+You have just the one life, so it is vital not miss a runway when are low on fuel or have taken a battering from enemy fire.
+Talking of which, your plane can take up to 4 flak hits, but will be destroyed by a fifth hit.

-The sounds effects in the Atari 8-bit version that I played sounded pretty realistic (for a 1983 game) and really added to the games ambience.
-The explosions were particularly ear-blasting!
+The sounds effects in the Atari 8-bit version that I played sound pretty realistic (for a 1983 game) and really add to the games ambience.
+The explosions are particularly ear-blasting in this version!
+The C64 sound effects are even more realistic (I particularly like the machine gun sounds), although the explosions sound a bit muffled.